dalmo1991/superflexPy/doc/components.rst

 ***********

 Connection elements are needed to link together different elements, when building a unit.
-If an element has several elements downstream its fluxes need to be split using a :code:`Splitter`; on the other hand, when the outflow of several elements is collected by a single element, a :code:`Junction` element is used.
+For example, if an element has several elements downstream, its fluxes need to be split using a :code:`Splitter`; on the other hand, when the outflow of several elements is collected by a single element, a :code:`Junction` element is used.

 SuperflexPy provides several types of connection elements.
-These elements are designed to operate with an arbitrarily number of fluxes and upstream/downstream elements.
+These elements are designed to operate with an arbitrarily number of fluxes and upstream/downstream elements (depending on the element type).

 Splitter
 ........